 Religion and the irreligious.

-The way they describe it, religion only refers to works righteousness: The good works people do, which they’re only doing for the karma.
-And God doesn’t work by karma; we get salvation and heaven only because God’s gracious.
+The way they describe it, religion only refers to works righteousness: The good deeds people do, which they only do for the good karma.
+And God doesn’t work by karma; we only get salvation and heaven because God’s gracious.
 No other reason.

-But we’re still meant to do good works!
+But regardless of whether good deeds save us, we’re still meant to do them!
 Ep 2.10 Ever read the bible?
 We’re told time and again to be good.
 That God hates sin.
 Even though he forgives all, don’t do what irritates your Father.
 Stop sinning!

 If we claim we belong to Jesus, if we claim to follow Jesus, what’s the proof of our claims?
 Well duh: We act like Jesus!
 1Jn 2.6 We behave ourselves.
 We try to be good people.
 We do as he taught.
-What kind of rotten employees don’t do as their boss says?
+What kind of rotten employees ignore, even defy, their boss?
 Employees who oughta be fired, maybe even sued, certainly kicked out of the building, that’s who.
 And that’s what Jesus describes in more than one parable.
 If people think they’re entitled to God’s kingdom regardless of how everything in their lives indicate they’re utterly opposed to this kingdom… is this kingdom truly where they’re headed?
 Jesus surely makes it sound doubtful.

 Problem is, humans are creatures of extremes.
 It’s not enough to say, “We’re saved by grace, not good works.”
 Ep 2.8-9 Some people gotta go so far in the opposite direction, they’re actually doing the opposite.
 They’ll wrongly say, “We’re saved by grace, not works, so stop doing good works.”
 Basically they’re doing what Paul warned us not to:

 Religion reveals who takes Jesus seriously, and who doesn’t.
 It makes clear who’s truly saved.
-And irreligion makes clear… who’s really not.
+And irreligion makes clear who’s truly not.

 “Spirituality,” both real and fake.

-In Christianity, spiritual means something connected to the Holy Spirit, or someone who follows the Spirit.
-And since the Spirit points to Jesus, if you truly follow the Spirit, you’re gonna ultimately follow Jesus.
+In Christianity, “spiritual” doesn’t mean good vibes, good feelings, good karma, and all the other junk pagans mean when they say it.
+Spiritual means having to do with the Holy Spirit.
+A spiritual person listens to the Spirit and follows him.
+Since the Spirit points to Jesus, if we truly follow the Spirit, we’re ultimately gonna follow Jesus.
 The Spirit is God, same as Jesus, so following one invariably follows the other.
-If not, we’re not actually dealing with the Spirit.
+If not, we’re not truly dealing with the Spirit.

-Outside Christianity, “spiritual” means all sorts of other stuff.
-Most commonly, it means you have religious feelings.
-There are certain things pagans do which make ’em feel really specially connected to God.
-Like going to sacred places where they’re fairly certain they can feel God’s presence—someplace in nature that’s relatively quiet, or some sacred building like an impressive church edifice, or a labyrinth or circle of stones, or the roof of their building where they have an impressive view.
-Someplace that makes ’em feel awe, or wonder, or peace, or anything positive.
+Outside Christianity, “spiritual” means all that other stuff.
+Generally it means you have religious feelings.
+There are certain things pagans do which make ’em feel really specially connected to the universe.
+Like going to sacred places where they’re fairly certain they can feel some kind of sacred awe.
+Someplace in nature that’s relatively quiet, or some impressive church edifice, or a labyrinth or circle of stones, or the roof of their building where they have an impressive view.
+Someplace that makes ’em feel wonder, peace, or anything positive.
 Somewhere that feels good.

-Christians will do it too.
+Yeah, Christians will do this too.
 We’ll have a favorite place to pray.
 We’ll play favorite Christian music, listen to favorite Christian speakers, read Christian books, hang out with Christian friends… basically any activities where it feels Christian.

 ’Cause we’re going for a feeling.
 A vibe.
 An atmosphere.
 We seek a certain emotional state which we can identify with the divine.
-Something which makes us feel like God’s in our lives.
+Something which makes us feel like we’re connected with something, anything, greater than ourselves—whatever we consider a higher power.
 But it’s just the feeling we seek.
 Nothing more.

 Because most humans really don’t know the difference between spiritual and emotional.
 God evokes certain emotions in us, so in our minds, we link these emotions to “being spiritual.”
 That’swhat people pursue.
 Not the Holy Spirit; the feels.
 The warm fuzzy feelings which remind us God loves us.
 Not because this is what the feelings mean (God loves us whether we feel these feelings or not), but it’s what we’ve learned to pursue instead of God himself.
 Endorphins.